Skip to main content

 G2 reviewer

-If the stack now feels heavier than the problem you are solving, that is usually the signal to simplify around the calendar your team already lives in.
+If the stack now feels heavier than the problem you are solving, that is usually the signal to simplify around one calendar the team can trust day to day.

 Paid workflow fatigue